Pre-CGT company assets after death of the original shareholder retain their pre-CGT status in the hands of the beneficiary.

 Pre-CGT Company Assets After Death

-What happens to pre-CGT company assets after death?
-What happens when the original shareholder dies and the pre-CGT shares pass on to a new beneficiary / heir?
-Do they lose their pre-CGT status just as any other pre-CGT assets held in individual names?
+What happens to pre-CGT company assets when the original shareholder dies and the pre-CGT shares pass on to a new beneficiary / heir?
+Do the assets and shares lose their pre-CGT status just as any other pre-CGT assets held in individual names?

-These are just some of the questions Paul Mackenroth of Cleary Hoare in Sydney will discuss with you in this episode.
+This is just one of the questions Paul Mackenroth of Cleary Hoare in Sydney will discuss with you in this episode.
 Here is what we learned but please listen in as Paul explains all this much better than we ever could.

 Pre-CGT Company Assets After Death